Digitally assisted CBT intervention for anxiety among school aged children (Huolet hallintaan)

 However, children with anxiety often remain untreated, as the symptoms easily remain unidentified, even by their parents.
 Additionally, there is a significant lack of therapists, and in some areas, there are no therapists at all.

-The aim of this study is to develop an internet-based cognitive-behavioral intervention with telephone coaching, “HUOLET HALLINTAAN”, and study it’s efficacy among school-aged children, whose anxiety symptoms are screened at routine school health care check-ups.
-Systematic symptom screening combined with an easily accessible treatment program creates an exceptional opportunity to reach those children, whose symptoms have not been recognized, or who have not had an opportunity to get treated.
+The aim of this study is to develop an internet-based cognitive-behavioral intervention with telephone coaching, “HUOLET HALLINTAAN”, and study it’s efficacy among school-aged (10-13 year old) children, whose anxiety symptoms are screened at routine school health care check-ups.
+Systematic symptom screening combined with a low threshold treatment program creates an exceptional opportunity to reach those children, whose symptoms have not been recognized, or who have not had an opportunity to get treated.

 In the long term, the objective is to implement a digitalized, low-threshold, effective treatment for childhood anxiety to the Finnish basic health care system – to treat anxiety, tackle the functional impairment, as well as prevent the negative long-term outcomes of childhood anxiety by decreasing human suffering as well as economic burden.